Database Operations

 EDIT2 Callback

-The same callback template is used for EDIT1 and EDIT callbacks.
+The same callback template is used for EDIT1 and EDIT2 callbacks.
 The difference is how terminal child nodes are handled.
-Second generation callbacks are generated by yangdump-sdk for container or list-based APIs.
+Second generation callbacks are generated by yangdump-pro for container or list-based APIs.
 An edit function is generated for “parent” list and container nodes only.
 The terminal child nodes are handled by this callback.

 In this mode there are no SIL callback functions expected for terminal nodes (leaf, leaf-list, anyxml).